programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ```
 uploaded_files = files.upload()
 ```
 Once you run the cell, a button will appear directing you to “Choose Files."
 Click the button and a file explorer box will pop up.
-From here, navigate to the folder on your computer where you have stored the papers (.txt files), select all the files of interest, and click “Open.”
+From here, navigate to the folder on your computer where you have stored the student texts (.txt files), select all the files of interest, and click “Open.”
 The files should now be uploaded to your Google Colab session.

 Now we have files upon which we can perform analysis.
 To check what form of data we are working with, you can use the type() function.
 It should return that your files are contained in a dictionary, where keys are the file names and values are the content of each file.
 Next, we’ll make the data easier to manage by inserting it into a Pandas DataFrame.
 Since the files are currently stored in a dictionary, use the DataFrame.from_dict() function to append them to a new DataFrame.
 ```